robert-westenberger/knowledgebase/sicp-js-exercises.md

 Skipped for now

 #### Exercise 2.73
 a.
 The deriv function was refactored to use data-directed programming.
-The operator of the expression makes
+The operator of the expression is the "type" key passed to *get*.
+Is_number and is_variable cannot be assimilated because there is no type key associated with them.